 In addition, one of the most important areas where you can improve the UX is customer service.
 A site that provides excellent help will naturally rank better than one that does not.
 Customer support will be a breeze with session replays.

-3. Improve User Experience with Session Replay
+3. Improve User Experience with Session Recording

 Put yourself in the user’s shoes and figure out which improvements have to be made in order to guarantee a more enjoyable user experience.
 You can get more information out of a session recording than by asking people directly.